tkaitchuck/aHash/README.md

 It also provides especially good performance dealing with unaligned input.
 (Notice the big performance gaps between 3 vs 4, 7 vs 8 and 15 vs 16 in `FxHash` above)

-For more a more representative performance comparison which includes the overhead of using a HashMap, see [HashBrown's benchmarks](https://github.com/rust-lang/hashbrown#performance) as HashBrown now uses aHash as it's hasher by default.
+For more a more representative performance comparison which includes the overhead of using a HashMap, see [HashBrown's benchmarks](https://github.com/rust-lang/hashbrown#performance) as HashBrown now uses aHash as its hasher by default.

 ## Security